Nokia OZO

 Nokia OZO is a set of audio software technologies that works for some smartphones, tablets, laptops, and cameras.
 Developed by Nokia, the name was originally used for a now-discontinued virtual reality camera.

 OZO audio capture and playback

 OZO Audio utilizes spatial audio technology for recording, and its features include Audio 3D (for spatial audio capture), Audio Zoom and Audio Windscreen (for wind noise reduction).

+OZO Immersive Voice offers a 360° audio experience in communication, enabling spatial communication both real-time and non-real time.
+With capabilities of interactive stereo and immersive audio communications as well as content sharing and distribution, the OZO Immersive Voice technology aligns with the newest 3GPP codec for low-delay Immersive Voice and Audio Services (IVAS).

 OZO Playback provides spatial audio listening experience for device users with features like Stereo Widening and Bass Enhancement, which Nokia claims enhances playback through the device’s own loudspeakers and headphones.

 Devices like Oppo Find X3 Pro family, OnePlus 9 Pro Series, ASUS ROG Phone 5, and Asus ZenFone 8 and ZenFone 9 all utilize OZO Audio, as well as HMD Global’s Nokia branded smartphones X10, X20, G10 and G20 are equipped with OZO Audio.
 The Nokia XR20 smartphone and Nokia T20 tablet are featuring both OZO Audio and OZO Playback.